WHO WE ARE

 Our mission is to enhance the health and wellbeing of our communities by:

-- Promoting the health, throughout life, of LGBTI people and people with HIV.
+- Promoting the lifelong health of LGBTI people and people with HIV.

 We promote the health and wellbeing of the LGBTI community and people with HIV.
 We also provide information and support for people at risk of or affected by HIV, including sex workers, people who use drugs and the family and/or carers of people with HIV.